Anti-Pattern-Inc/saasus-platform-document/docs/tutorial/saas-management-using-the-saas-operation-console.md

 ![06](/img/tutorial/saas-management-using-the-saas-operation-console/saas-management-using-the-saas-operation-console-06.png)

-In the SaaS Platform, the concept of "environment" can be used for the tenant of the SaaS customer.

-For example, in SaaS that mainly uses APIs like Stripe, SaaS users need an environment for integration testing and development.
-SaaS administrators can define multiple environments, such as using the dev environment for these tasks and using the prod environment for actual operations.

 - Depending on the SaaS, multiple environments may not be necessary, so if you use a single environment, just take prod into consideration.

 Now, let's register one user for each tenant.